Extensions-lab/shipper-tms-help/transportrequest.md

 Result: one transport request will be created for each selected order (if all line items have the same warehouse).

-From any list of source documents, the Transportation Status and Transportation Documents fields allow you to determine whether the document has been sent to the TMS module for transportation, if a delivery order has been created, and whether this applies to the entire document or only certain lines.
+From any list of source documents, the Transportation Status and Transportation Documents fields allow you to determine whether the document has been sent to the TMS module for transportation, if a Transport Order has been created, and whether this applies to the entire document or only certain lines.

 ![Setup Image](resources/transportrequest/pics/tr15.png)